-Floors including sub-floors Repair Category 1 Notes No significant defects were noted.
-Ground levels were noted to be relatively high in relation to internal finished floor level requiring ongoing attention and monitoring in future.
+Floors including sub-floors

+Repair Category 1 Notes No significant defects noted.
+Some unevenness was noted to the floors, typical of age and type.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

-Intern al joinery and kitchen fittings
+Internal joinery and kitchen fittings

-Repair Category 1

-Notes Internal joinery and kitchen fittings show signs of normal wear and tear consistent with age.
-Minor points noted could be attended to during routine maintenance in future.
+Repair Category 1 Notes Internal joinery and kitchen fittings show signs of normal wear and tear.
+Further upgrading could be considered to personal preference in future.